Post-Master's Certificate - Nurse Practitioner

 The post-graduate certificate program builds upon and expands the knowledge, values, and skills of the Master's prepared nurse.
 The College offers the option of advanced study for Primary Care Nurse Practitioner leading to a Post Masters Certificate.
-In addition to specialty courses which prepare for expanded clinical roles in adult and gerontological health or family health, the student is prepared for prescriptive authority in advanced pathophysiology, assessment, and pharmacology.
+In addition to specialty courses which prepare for expanded clinical roles in adult and gerontological health, family health, or psychiatric/mental health, the student is prepared for prescriptive authority in advanced pathophysiology, assessment, and pharmacology.
 The program is 100% online and primary care based practicum hours are set up where you reside.

 - Completion of 25-34 credits at the graduate level (depending on previous degree and Rx authority)